FocusTube pt. 2

 Creating the API endpoints

-NOTE: We will not POST, only GET, since we do not have a place to put data.
+NOTE: We will not use POST, only GET, since FocusTube only retrieves video data and does not have a database for users to upload or save data.

 In every route.js put this here